jonnonz1/nz-statute-book/acts/public/1977/wild-animal-control-act-1977.md

 ### 8 Hunting or killing of wild animals
 (1) Subject to the provisions of this Act and any other Act, any wild animal may be hunted or killed or had in possession by any person in any part of New Zealand.
 (2) Except as provided in section 16, and section 56 of the Agricultural Pests Destruction Act 1967, nothing in subsection (1) shall authorise any person to hunt or kill or have in his possession any wild animal on any land, or discharge a firearm into or over or across any land, without the express authority of the owner or occupier of that land.
 Every person commits an offence against this Act who hunts or kills or has in his possession any wild animal on any land, or discharges a firearm into or over or across any land, without the express authority of the owner or occupier of that land.
-(3) Where the Minister considers that hunting by other persons is likely to interfere with any wild animal control operations, studies, investigations, or research carried out by the Department or any other person or body with his authority, he may, by public notification, declare that any specified species of wild animal may not be hunted or killed or held in possession in such area and during such period as are specified in the notification.
+(3) Where the Minister considers that hunting by other persons is likely to interfere with any wild animal control operations, studies, investigations, or research carried out by the Department or any other person or body with his authority, he may, by notice, declare that any specified species of wild animal may not be hunted or killed or held in possession in such area and during such period as are specified in the notice.
-(4) The Minister may also, by public notice, from time to time advise that, so far as hunting is concerned, specified areas are to be used for recreational, or guided, or commercial hunting, or wild animal recovery operations, as the case may be, or for any combination or all or some of these hunting purposes:provided that the Minister shall, following prior consultation with the person or authority in charge of any land other than land administered by the Department of Conservation under the Conservation Act 1987 or any other enactment, at all times retain the right, by public notice, to do all or any of the following things:
+(4) The Minister may also, by notice, from time to time advise that, so far as hunting is concerned, specified areas are to be used for recreational, or guided, or commercial hunting, or wild animal recovery operations, as the case may be, or for any combination or all or some of these hunting purposes:provided that the Minister shall, following prior consultation with the person or authority in charge of any land other than land administered by the Department of Conservation under the Conservation Act 1987 or any other enactment, at all times retain the right, by notice, to do all or any of the following things:
-  (a) to vary or revoke his previous public notification as to the area of land concerned, or the hunting purposes for which the specified hunting area may be used, or the periods or times during which the area may be hunted:
+  (a) to vary or revoke his previous notice as to the area of land concerned, or the hunting purposes for which the specified hunting area may be used, or the periods or times during which the area may be hunted:
   (b) to direct that wild animal control operations shall be under the direction of the Department:
   (c) to specify conditions as to the rights of any person to enter, remain on, or use the specified hunting area:
   (d) to specify conditions as to the hunting, killing, or capturing of any species of wild animal:
   (e) to specify conditions as to the information that must be provided regarding wild animals hunted or killed or had in possession during, or at the conclusion of, any period or time spent in the specified hunting area:
   (f) to prescribe such fees or charges as he may consider appropriate for the sale or supply of plans and other printed information, services, and facilities.
 (5) Notwithstanding anything in the foregoing provisions of this section the Minister shall at all times retain the right, after giving prior notification to the land controlling authority, to enter onto any land in any specified hunting area with such assistants as he thinks fit to survey the condition and trend of vegetation or wild animal communities and to do such other things as he thinks necessary.
-(6) No person shall, in any specified hunting area and during any period specified in any notification under subsection (3), hunt or kill or have in his possession any wild animal to which the notification refers.
+(6) No person shall, in any specified hunting area and during any period specified in any notice under subsection (3), hunt or kill or have in his possession any wild animal to which the notice refers.
+(7) A notice under subsection (3) or (4) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 9 Ownership of wild animals
 (1) All wild animals shall be the property of the Crown: